 - Supply materials such as baseballs in accordance with national supplier agreements as are in place at that time - Championship medals for teams finishing first, second and third in each competition category.
-A maximum of 23 medals will be provided for each team. - Supply post championship awards in conjunction with national suppliers, such as offensive player (Rawlings), defensive player (Mizuno), catcher (Mizuno). - Support in of signage for Baseball Canada related sponsors and advertisers - Promotional materials as agreed upon by the host and Baseball Canada - Forward \$4000 Accommodation fee per team (using Host Accommodations) collected from the Provinces
+A maximum of 23 medals will be provided for each team, unless otherwise stated in agreements. - Supply post championship awards in conjunction with national suppliers, such as offensive player (Rawlings), defensive player (Mizuno), catcher (Mizuno). - Support in of signage for Baseball Canada related sponsors and advertisers - Promotional materials as agreed upon by the host and Baseball Canada - Forward \$4000 Accommodation fee per team (using Host Accommodations) collected from the Provinces (\$5000 Accommodation fee for Canada Cup event)